zoeyj1/ExampleSite/README.md

-> Here are the ceramic objects I created at my time of the Whitney
+> Hello!
+Here are the ceramic objects I created at my time of the Whitney
 > Ceramics Camp that occurred the summer of 2022.
 I had a lot of fun
 > creating these ceramic objects and was able to sell/gift a few
 > of the things I made to my friends!
-The process of creating
+The process of creating ceramics
-> ceramics involves sculpting clay into whatever shape you want,
+> involves sculpting clay into whatever shape you want,
 > firing it, painting it with glaze, and firing it once again.
 > I also created two things by throwing clay on a pottery wheel,
 > which was really fun to do.